A Fresh Look at the "Hot Hand" Paradox: Concluding Comments

 \section{Concluding Comments}

-While most of the results given here are already known, the backward Kolmogorov approach provides a fresh and powerful perspective on how to calculate waiting times for specific sequences of H's and T's in a long string of repeated flips of a fair coin.
-Once one understands the idea that underlies the Kolmogorov approach, the computation of the waiting times for specific sequences is straightforward and direct.
-Another important aspect of this approach is that it is not limited to mean waiting times.
-This same method can be applied to compute any \emph{functional} of the waiting time, such as higher moments or even the characteristic function, $\langle \exp(-sT)\rangle$.
+While many of the results given here are already quite well known, the backward Kolmogorov approach provides a fresh perspective to calculate average waiting times for specific sequences of H's and T's in a long string of repeated flips of a fair coin.
+Once one understands the underlying idea of the Kolmogorov approach, computing waiting times for specific sequences is straightforward and direct.

+Another important aspect of this approach is that it also allows one to compute any \emph{functional} of the waiting time, such as higher moments, and even the characteristic function, $\langle \exp(-sT)\rangle$.
+We showed how to compute the moment generating function for short specific sequences of heads and tails, from which arbitrary moments of the waiting time for these sequences can easily be derived.
+This approach can be readily extended to longer sequences.
+These results about higher moments appear to have not been treated previously.
+An open challenge is whether there exists a simple approach of the spirit given in~\cite{A11}, that allows one to compute the moment generating function for any sequence of arbitrary length.

-A surprising conclusion of repeated fair coin flips is that the waiting times, or equivalently, the occurrence frequencies, for specific sequences of H's and T's of the same length are different.
-The effect is quite pronounced for a long string of $2n$ H's in a row compared to the string of $n$ (HT)'s in row.
+The surprising outcome of repeated fair coin flips is that the average waiting times for specific sequences of H's and T's of the same length are different even though the average frequency of these two sequences are the same.
+The effect is especially pronounced for a long string of $2n$ H's compared to the string of $n$ (HT)'s.
 For large $n$, one has to wait three times longer to encounter the former sequence compared to the latter.

-Although our approach unambiguously illustrates the different waiting times/frequencies of fixed-length sequences, this seemingly paradoxical phenomenon simple requires careful thought to appreciate intuitively.
+As a final note, although our approach unambiguously demonstrates the existence of distinct waiting times for distinct fixed-length sequences, this seemingly paradoxical phenomenon requires careful thought to appreciate intuitively.

-I thank David Atkinson and Porter Johnson for helpful suggestions while this manuscript was written, and Michael Mauboussin for his encouragement.
-I also gratefully acknowledge financial support from NSF Grant DMR-1608211.
+I thank David Atkinson and Porter Johnson for helpful suggestions while this manuscript was being written, Paul Krapivsky and Michael Mauboussin for their encouragement, and Ivan Corwin for helpful advice.
+I also gratefully acknowledge financial support from NSF Grants DMR-1608211 and DMR-1910736.